 - A 45-day time frame is set to identify the exchange.

-- The proceeds of the sale are required to be reinvested in like kind property and close within 180 days.
+- The sale proceeds are required to be reinvested in like kind property and close within 180 days.

-A 1031 exchange is a complicated matter that necessitates a professional intermediary with years of experience.
+A 1031 exchange is a complicated matter requiring a professional intermediary with years of experience.

 Successful home sellers buy their homes with an exit strategy in mind.
-Without a detailed investigation of what selling options look like in 3, 5, or 10 years down the road, you’ll certainly be taken aback as to how profitable your real estate purchase was in reality.
-Rental properties in particular have a precise profit and loss equation that has to be solved in order to avoid unknown taxation.
+However, without a detailed investigation of what selling options look like in three, five, or ten years down the road, you’ll undoubtedly be taken aback as to how profitable your real estate purchase was in reality.
+Rental properties, in particular, have a precise profit and loss equation that needs solving to avoid unknown taxation.

-Don't ignore the the limits of your initial real estate investment.
-Prepare not only for the initial money required to purchase the home, but to also leave the property with as much money in your pocket as possible.
-This is an important part of homeownership that is often overlooked.
+Don't ignore the limits of your initial real estate investment.
+Prepare not only for the initial money required to purchase the home, but also to leave the property with as much money in your pocket as possible.
+This is an important part of homeownership often overlooked.

 By Dawn M. Smith